MiHoYo: Zombiegal Kawaii

-Moving on from FlyMe2theMoon, the team envisioned a more successful game.
-Inspired by the side-scrolling shooter game Zombie Town and their shared interest in the Japanese anime-manga series Highschool of the Dead, they created their first game since the company's founding, Zombiegal Kawaii, also known as Houkai Gakuen.
-The project began in December 2011, and it took the team three months to create four or five demos for the game.
-The game was developed with the Unity engine (versions 3.2 to 3.5) and the Autodesk Maya computer graphics software.
-Within the next eight months, they expanded the gameplay with adjusted values and added systems.
-The game's first version came in November 2012, and the first public testing was in December.
+Moving on from FlyMe2theMoon, the miHoYo team aimed to create a more successful game.
+Inspired by the side-scrolling shooter game Zombie Town and their shared interest in the Japanese anime-manga series Highschool of the Dead, it created its first game since the company's formal founding: Zombiegal Kawaii, also known as Houkai Gakuen.

+The project began in December 2011.
+It took the team three months just to create four or five demos for the game.
+The game was developed using the Unity engine (specifically versions 3.2 to 3.5) and the Autodesk Maya computer graphics software.
+Over the next eight months, they expanded the gameplay, adjusted values, and added various game systems.
+The game's first version was released in November 2012, and the first public testing occurred in December of that year.

 Guns Girl Z

 There are many reasons why we made Guns Girl Z. When making this type of game, there was not much thought into the details.
 We wanted to make a game we want to play so we did it.
 We discovered that the top-ranking games at the App Store didn't have the types of games we wanted to play, so we made our own.
 The reason is that simple.